micmejia/bible-dump/NKJV/Numbers/Num 16.md

 "Separate yourselves from among this congregation, that I may consume them in a moment."

 ###### 22
-Then they fell[^d] on their faces, and said, "O God, the God of the spirits of all flesh, shall one man sin, and You be angry with all the congregation?"
+Then they fell on their faces, and said, "O God, the God of the spirits of all flesh, shall one man sin, and You be angry with all the congregation?"

 ###### 23
 So the Lord spoke to Moses, saying,